fusetools/FuseCloud/README.md

 We've written about the motivation behind this project in [this medium article](https://medium.com/@fusetools/i-made-a-cross-platform-soundcloud-player-with-fuse-9fb1e62b7db1#.lhu76dfj6).

-## Branches

-This app uses features from an unreleased version of Fuse.
-Please use the `for-fuse-0.31`-branch to run this app with the currently released version of Fuse.

 ## Setup

 Register your app at https://soundcloud.com/you/apps.
 Assign a custom redirect uri to let SoundCloud<sup>®</sup> know how to route back to the app after the user has logged in.
 We chose fuse-soundcloud://fuse for our app, but you'll need to come up with a new one.